Christian Testimony - Part 3

 I look back at my conversion to Christianity as a metaphoric experience rather than a literal one.
 Exactly why I experienced all those hallucingenic symptoms is hard to say.
 Perhaps my brain somehow producing an effect (a type of involuntary invocation) to encourage me to find a path of least resistance out of it.
 Or perhaps I was predisposed to psychosis after having started using cannabis and the woman's conversation and my low key interest in Christianity were a trigger and context for a brief 15 minute delusional episode.
 One group of associates suggested that she was putting some 'spell' on me, which could be probably considered true only in the sense that preaching to someone is a form of suggestion.
 I would tend to interpret it one of the above manners than as a literal spiritual experience as I like to see a large amount of evidence before I believe wholeheartedly in anything.
 Until then an idea is merely plausible or somewhat likely.

 As a Christian, I felt the need to change and control the world around me and took it personally when the world around me did not adopt my same values.
 This is not that different to how I was before, but just manifested in a different way.
 I felt judgemental and narcissistic, although I tried to hide my judgement from work colleagues, particularly those who took drugs which was the biggest trigger for me.
 I cannot really say that I felt truly happy as a Christian as it caused as many problems as it solved, and it didn't really address some of my underlying personality flaws, such as narcissism, OCD, gullibility and paranoia.
 In a sense it buried them further or even gave them spiritual and righteous justification.
+I never really got to grips with my OCD or depression with or without religion.
+I tended to use religion as a way of escaping personal responsibility and manning up about difficult situations, and took things too personally as if the universe revolved around me and too often brought up Satan as being to blame if I did not get my way as if he was singling me out personally, which was very narcissistic and egocentric.

 To wholeheartedly throw oneself into a belief system because of emotional need based on a small amount of subjective suggestive evidence and a feeling that it is right is not something I would do now, and such a way of being renders one more susceptible to psychosis.
 That's not to say that such a belief system isn't true necessariy but it's just an unknown.
 I tend not to subscribe to simplistic unifying theories of the universe (or even world politics) where everyone and everything revolves around oneself any longer.